What is Probate?

-There will be a filing fee of between $780.00 and $3,187.00 payable to the Supreme Court of South Australia.
-As at 1 January 2017, the filing fee is calculated as follows:-
+There will be a filing fee of between $869.00 and $3,475.00 payable to the Supreme Court of South Australia on lodging an application for:

 If a solicitor’s services are engaged, there will also be legal fees.
-All of these fees are payable by the Estate, and not by the Executor personally.
+All fees are payable by the Estate and not by the Executor personally.